 The program teaches the actuarial concepts that will equip students to pass the preliminary professional actuarial exams accepted by the Society of Actuaries and the Casualty Actuarial Society.
 Students also learn the practical application of these concepts, experiencing real-world learning opportunities through contact with professionals currently working in actuarial science, risk management, and insurance.

-Specifically, student learn to
+Specifically, students learn to:

 - Solve problems using mathematics, statistics, risk management, finance, and economics